President & CEO

 Prior to joining the Dodgers, Kasten was president of the Washington Nationals from 2006-10, where he worked to re-energize a dormant baseball fan base and simultaneously established a crown jewel franchise in Washington, D.C.

-Kasten, the Los Angeles Sports Council¡¯s 2013 Executive of the Year, is Emeritus Director of the Sports Lawyer Association and serves on the LA84 Foundation Board of Directors as well as the Rose Bowl Institute Advisory Board.
+Kasten, the Los Angeles Sports Council¡¯s 2013 Executive of the Year, is former Director of the Sports Lawyer Association and serves on the LA84 Foundation Board of Directors, the Rose Bowl Institute Advisory Board as well as the Board of the US Japan Foundation

-A native of Lakewood, N.J., Kasten is a graduate of New York University and Columbia University Law School.
-Kasten and his wife, Helen, have four children: Alana, Corey, Sherry and Jay.
+A native of Lakewood, N.J., Kasten is a graduate of New York University and Columbia University Law.